AmritanshuRai/hack-ideas/README.md

 - Allow users to add a new challenges/ideas.

 * A challenge will have a title, description and tags
-* You can maintain fixed pre-defined tags (like 'feature', 'tech' etc.)
+* Maintained fixed pre-defined tags (like 'feature', 'tech' etc.)
 * Users can upvote a challenge
-* Show the list of all challenges on home page
+* The list of all challenges shown on home page
-* Allow users to sort challenges with votes count, creation date